This article is continued from the previous page… Click here to jump Back to the Beginning.

 - Catastrophic failure during burglary or fire.
 A gun safe warranty doesn’t cover the contents or most costs.

 - Failure of a lock.
-A gun safe warranty may cover the lock but doesn’t cover the cost of getting into a locked gun safe.
+A gun safe warranty may cover the lock.
+But it usually doesn’t cover the cost of getting into a locked gun safe.

 - “User abuse”, like accidentally shutting the door hard with lock bolts extended.
 Most gun safe warranties will not cover this damage at all.